charlyie/resmushit-cli/README.md

 Use reSmush.it Image Optimizer for **FREE** to **optimize your pictures file sizes**.
 Improve your performances by using reSmush.it, the 3 billion images API optimizer.

-reSmush.it Image Optimizer allow to use **free Image optimization** based on [reSmush.it API](https://resmush.it/ "Image Optimization API, developped by Charles Bourgeaux"). reSmush.it provides image size reduction based on several advanced algorithms.
+reSmush.it Image Optimizer allows you to use **free Image optimization** based on [reSmush.it API](https://resmush.it/ "Image Optimization API, developped by Charles Bourgeaux"). reSmush.it provides image size reduction based on several advanced algorithms.
 The API accept JPG, PNG and GIF files up to **5MB**.

 ## What is this tool ?